PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 I was already experimenting with it and I was trying to install in [Nix-on-Droid](https://f-droid.org/en/packages/com.termux.nix/), but I got some errors.
-If I will find working solutions later, I will write a blog post about it.
-It would be pretty useful to have your lightweight development environment on the phone.
-Maybe just grab some small keyboard, and anywhere you could stay crafty.
-If not real programming, then just developing your ideas.
+If I will find working solutions later, I will write a blog post about it as well.
+It would be cool to have your lightweight development environment on the phone.
+Maybe just grab some small keyboard, and you could stay crafty on the road.
+Even if not hardcore programming, then just working on your ideas.

 {{ end() }}